FUNCTIONAL WOOD FIRED Pottery

 I am a Frederick, MD based potter working with smooth stoneware clay and layered ash glazes

-My working cycle is probably not much different from most wood fire potters.
 I start by making my largest pots first and work my way down to cups and mugs.
-My largest pots are usually round vase forms in the 25 to 45 pound range, and are very important when it comes to filling the kiln and stacking it tightly to the arch.
+My largest pots are usually round vase forms in the 25 to 45 pound range.
 During a normal cycle, I make pots for about 2 months which ends up being between 250 and 350 pieces.
 It takes me roughly 4 days to glaze and wad all of my work, and another 3 days to load the kiln.
 Each kiln load is split in half between my students and myself.
 Typically 10 to 12 students participate along with a few other wood fire potters in the area and some out of state guests.
-The firing last between 60 and 75 hours, peaking around 2400 degrees F, and takes an entire week to cool.
-Unloading happens the following Sunday morning.
+The firing last between 60 and 75 hours, peaking around 2400 F , and takes an entire week to cool.
+The unloading happens exactly a week after the kiln is done firing.
 The days and weeks after are spent cleaning, sanding and photographing the pots.
-In the spring, we fire and have an open house before Mothers Day.
-We fire again in September and then once more in November in time to have a second open house before the holidays.
 I spend many hours in the winter and spring splitting enough wood for all 3 firings during the coming year.